 Jess Allen is an aerial dancer and walking artist from Aberystwyth.
 She uses walking to create unexpected performance encounters in rural landscapes.
 Originally a biologist, she gained a PhD from Aberystwyth University before re-training in contemporary dance latterly at Coventry University with an MA in Dance Making and Performance.
-She has worked as landscape officer for local government, dance lecturer (experiential anatomy/improvisation), arts facilitator (AHRC Multi-Story Water) and as an aerial performer for Full Tilt and integrated dance companies Blue Eyed Soul and EVERYBODY Dance.
+She has worked as landscape officer for local government, dance lecturer (experiential anatomy/improvisation), arts facilitator (AHRC Multi-Story Water) and as an aerial performer for Full Tilt Aerial Theatre and integrated dance companies Blue Eyed Soul and EVERYBODY Dance.

 A number of artists, craftspeople and activists have inspired or collaborated in the making of this work:

 Bronwyn Preece is collaborator on the trans-national performance film/project Dropped in the Ocean, which was screened alongside an accompanying exhibition of performance documentation in the upstairs space of the Gas Gallery Drop installation (Aberystwyth 2015).